harplife/zettelkasten/study_LearnOpenGL.md

 - `glfwGetProcAddress` : the function to load the address of the OpenGL function pointers (which is OS-specific).
 - `gladLoadGLLoader()` : initializes GLAD with the address function.
+- GLAD does have a built-in loader which can be called with `gladLoadGL()`, but the documentation recommends that the windowing library (such as GLFW) be used instead.

 ### Viewport
 - **Window** : a rectangular area that defines which portion of the data is viewed on the screen.